HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Using a Weber chimney starter as a charcoal measuring cup, I might use:

-• 1 heaping chimney of hot Kingsford charcoal to cook a single chicken at 325°F for 1 hour.
+• 1 heaping chimney of hot Kingsford Charcoal Briquets to cook a single chicken at 325°F for 1 hour.

 • 2 chimneys to cook a 12-pound turkey at 325°F for 3 hours.